Need an EPC in Broughton?

 Yes a property can be marketed without an EPC but only subject to one having been requested to be carried out within seven days.
 If after making all reasonable attempts one can not be obtained within that timeframe, then a further 21 days is allowed to obtain one.

-How Much Is An EPC?
+What Is The Price Of An EPC?

 The cost of an EPC is usually in the range of £50 – £120.
 This is determined by size of property and location.
 Usually it will be cheaper if going directly to a certified Assessor instead of via a 3rd party like an Estate Agent or a marketing company.